 Members interested in horse racing may have seen Clare Balding on TV at Royal Ascot, interviewing Prince Khalid ibn Abdullah’s racing manager, whom she addressed as Lord Grimthorpe.
 This was indeed the 5th Baron Grimthorpe, descendant of “our” Edmund Beckett who became the 1st Baron in 1886.
 When Edmund was ennobled, he had to name a place in England to include in his full title, and he chose Grimthorpe, which one presumes was near his first home at Doncaster.
 It is not clear where this was, but at Doncaster Race Course there is an important annual race known as the Grimthorpe Chase.
 Not the sort of occasion which our strictly devout Baron would have approved!

 Meanwhile Ernest’s daughter Lucy had married Count Otto Czernin, an Austrian diplomat, and they were living in Berlin when their son Manfred was born in 1913.
 What happened during the Great War is not known, but some years later they were divorced.
-Lucy and her son went to live at the Villa Cimbrone, in fact Lucy stayed there, caring particularly for the extensive gardens, until she died in 1959.
-The Villa was then sold to an Italian family, and is today a famous luxury hotel with beautiful gardens.
+Lucy and her son went to live at the Villa Cimbrone, in fact Lucy stayed there, caring particularly for the extensive gardens, until she sold the villa to an Italian family in the 1950s.
+It became a famous luxury hotel with beautiful gardens.
 (More details on Villa Cimbrone website.)
 Lucy died in Portugal in 1980

 Lucy’s son, who was officially still Count Manfred Beckett Czernin was educated at Oundle in England.
 In 1935 he joined the RAF, and in the Battle of Britain he was one of the most successful Hurricane pilots, winning the DFC.
 Later he joined the Special Operations Executive, and was twice parachuted into German-held Italy, where his fluent Italian helped him to organise and lead the Partisans, in a manner reminiscent of Lawrence in Arabia.
 For this he was awarded the DSO and MC.
 After the War, he became a Fiat car salesman, and died in 1962.